flurrybun/auto-leaderboard-plus/README.md

+> This mod is no longer being updated, as all its improvements have been [merged into M336G's AutoLeaderboard](https://github.com/M336G/AutoLeaderboard/pull/2) mod.

 # AutoLeaderboard+

 This is a [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) mod made with [Geode](https://geode-sdk.org/).
 After installing Geode, search for this mod in the in-game mod browser and click install.